WondaGurl

 Ebony Naomi Oshunrinde (born December 28, 1996), professionally known as WondaGurl, is a Canadian record producer, songwriter and record executive.

 Early life

-Ebony Naomi Oshunrinde was born on December 28, 1996 at the Scarborough Grace Hospital in Scarborough, Toronto, Ontario, Canada, to Josefina Oshunrinde.
-She lived with her mother in North York and Mississauga before eventually setting in Brampton.
+Ebony Naomi Oshunrinde, who is of Nigerian heritage, was born on December 28, 1996 at the Scarborough Grace Hospital in Scarborough, Toronto, Ontario, Canada, to Josefina Oshunrinde.
+She lived with her mother in North York and Mississauga before eventually settling in Brampton.
 WondaGurl started producing on her keyboard with drum pads at age 9.
 She also credits a Casio keyboard gifted to her by her grandmother as influencing her musical trajectory.
 According to WondaGurl, she started making beats seriously when she discovered the digital audio workstation Fruity Loops around age 11 or 12.

 Her musical tastes also developed in relation to her family, with her mother turning her on to Biggie Smalls and P. Diddy and her brother introducing her to Dipset and hip hop more generally.
 She credits her mentor Boi-1da for the name "WondaGurl," saying "I got my name from his name, I just switched it around."